Safe Road User Award

 The Award consists of 2 Units set at SCQF level 4/QCF level 1:

-Candidates who successfully complete the Safe Road User Award will be eligible to sit an abridged version of the DSA Driver Theory Test.
+Candidates who successfully complete the Safe Road User Award will be eligible to sit an abridged version of the DVSA Driver Theory Test.

 The Award has been endorsed by the following Sector Skills Councils: GoSkills and Skills for Logistics.